peterddrummond/xspde_matlab/doc/source/interactive.rst

 Interactive xSPDE
 *****************

 All xSPDE simulations require parameters stored in an input structure used by the xSPDE toolbox.
 Inputs have default values, which can be changed by creating fields in the input structure.
 A complete list of parameters and their uses is given in :ref:`chap-api`.

+The simplest way to use xSPDE is via the interactive Matlab command window, illustrated in this chapter.
+In this mode of operation, any required parameters are entered into the input structure ``in``, and then the command ``xspde(in)`` runs and graphs the simulation.
+Note that one must enter ``clear`` first to erase previous data in the Matlab workspace, unless the previous data is being recycled.

 Stochastic equations